top of page

 • Identify external and internal lead safety issues and create a scope of work for lead remediation.

-• Actively working with the NWN Director of Healthy Homes and staff, CNP’s Lead Safe team and other LCTs to assist property owners with program applications and access to other LSCC resources.
+• Actively working with the Director of Healthy Homes and staff, CNP’s Lead Safe team and other LRAs to assist property owners with program applications and access to other LSCC resources.

 • Engaging in community outreach, establish trust, and assist residents in connecting with resources from the City of Cleveland, local nonprofits, and organizations to address lead and quality of life issues.